 - 3-4 tablespoons of water

 - 1 teaspoon xanthan gum (optional thickener)

-- Wash your mulberries and if you want to pull the little stems off you can but I don't.
+- Wash your mulberries; if you want to pull the little stems off, you can, but I don’t.

-- Add them to a pot with the water, lemon juice, salt, sugar and xanthan gum.
+- Add them to a pot with water, lemon juice, salt, sugar, and xanthan gum.

 - Pour into a clean preserve jar and refrigerate when cool.

-How To Thicken Your Mulberry Jam with and without Pectin
+How To Thicken Mulberry Jam with and Without Pectin

-This mulberry jam recipe makes about 1 preserve jar of jam which you should eat within 20 days or you can freeze it.
+This mulberry jam recipe makes about 1 preserved jar of jam that you should eat within 20 days or freeze it.

-If you don’t want to use sweetener you can leave that step out of the recipe.
+If you don’t want to use sweetener, leave that step out of the recipe.

-We’ve added a bit of xanthan gum which is a stabilizing thickener that we use to make keto sauces, jam, gravies etc.
+We’ve added a bit of xanthan gum, a stabilizing thickener that we use to make keto sauces, jam, gravies, etc.

-Since mulberries don’t have natural pectin if you leave out the xanthan gum it won’t be as thick.
+Since mulberries don’t have natural pectin, leaving out the xanthan gum won’t be as thick.

-If you want to substitute mulberries for other berries in this recipe you can do that as well.
+If you want to substitute mulberries for other berries in this recipe, you can do that.